NCAS-CMS/cf-python/docs/source/introduction.rst

 * apply differential operators to field constructs,

-* create derived quantities (such as relative vorticity).
+* create derived quantities (such as relative vorticity),

+* read and write that data that are quantized to eliminate false precision.

 ----